 - Noise reduction is performed by removing particles, not filtering frequencies.
 This has the added benefit of being able to remove noise buried underneath a tone without affecting the tone itself.

-- Analyzing complex waveforms ranging from 100 Hz to 100 MHz.
+- WIV processors can Analyzing complex waveforms ranging from 100 Hz to 100 MHz’s.

-- The computer code of the WIV processor is small and efficient and has successfully run in real-time using iOS-based devices and microcontrollers such as a Raspberry Pi.
+- WIV’S computer code is small and efficient and has successfully run in real-time using iOS-based devices and microcontrollers such as a Raspberry Pi.

 WIV analysis processors have been used in: